Kevin Tshiembe: Brøndby

 On 4 August 2021, Tshiembe signed a four-year contract with 2020–21 Danish Superliga champions Brøndby.
 He made his debut against rivals Copenhagen on 8 August in a 2–4 away loss.
 On 17 August, he made his debut in the UEFA Champions League in a 1–2 away loss to Red Bull Salzburg in the first leg of the play-off round.

+Vålerenga

+On 12 January 2025, Tshiembe joined Vålerenga in Norway on a three-year deal.

 Personal life

 Kevin is the younger brother of Delphin Tshiembe, who also is a professional footballer.